markj0hnst0n/fauxdjsmilestoneproj1/README.md

 Thanks to the following people for making the project happen:

-- My Mentor Precious Itege for his guidance on key concepts and patience in explaining them!
+- My Mentor Precious Ijtege for his guidance on key concepts and patience in explaining them!
 - My Wife Joanna Johnston for her (contructive) criticism and understanding when I lock myself away in the attic for hours on end
 - The Code Institue Slack Community and in particular Tom Dignan for his help is centering my logo within a bootstrap navbar.
-I didn't go in this direction but it was a good learning expirience trying to slove this problem!
+I didn't go in this direction but it was a good learning expirience trying to solve this problem!